-Electric Hotel is a lonely, bizarre and beautiful outdoor spectacle; a uniquely designed, fly-by-night hotel brought to vivid life through dance and sound.
+Electric Hotel was a lonely, bizarre, and beautiful outdoor spectacle; a uniquely designed, fly-by-night hotel brought to vivid life through dance and sound.

-Sitting on the outside looking in, the audience snatch glimpses of the do-not-disturb lives unfolding behind the floor to ceiling windows.
+Sitting on the outside looking in, the audience snatched glimpses of the do-not-disturb lives unfolding behind the floor to ceiling windows.

-Wearing headphones to eavesdrop on the internal spaces of the building they watch the residents in their private rooms: natural habits, unnatural fantasies and wildly eccentric housekeeping.
+Wearing headphones to eavesdrop on the internal spaces of the building they watched the residents in their private rooms: natural habits, unnatural fantasies, and wildly eccentric housekeeping.

 Designed by Börkur Jónsson